Circular Innovation Competition 2023

 One of the highlights of the Circular Campus Programme is the innovation competition, where students pitch circular solutions that will help accelerate the transition to a circular economy.

-The virtual competition finals event will be on:
+The competition finals event was held on:

 June 7, 2023 from 4-630pm PHT (GMT +8)

 If you're having trouble viewing the video, try visiting our website from another browser or watch the competition finals event recording here.